Skip to content

 Aftercare: the step that prevents most losses

-• Keep oxygen high: do not “seal” a sprouted corm into dense, wet media.
+• Keep the medium open: do not “seal” a sprouted corm into dense, wet media.

 • Reduce humidity gradually: once a leaf is functioning, acclimate over days rather than dropping humidity in one step.